nopnop2002/esp-idf-st7789/README.md

 # Specifying the SPI mode
-This project uses SPI mode 3, but other modes can be used.
+This project uses SPI mode 3.
+While most panels work in SPI mode 3, we are aware that some do not.
+We can use other SPI modes.
 <img width="659" height="486" alt="Image" src="https://github.com/user-attachments/assets/32e529c4-c6b1-4a84-b327-6f1b1ddca9ee" />

 # Specifying memory data access control